Board of Directors

 Kara has been a member of the JLB since 2016 and has served in various fulfilling leadership roles, including Partnership & Service Chair, Community Impact Vice President, Secretary, and President-Elect.

 In addition to the Junior League of Baltimore, Kara counts it a privilege to serve as a leader within other dynamic organizations that seek to improve the lives of women and families in Baltimore.
 Kara is a member of the Baltimore County Commission for Women and is the Co-Chair of the Commission’s Public Policy Agenda Committee.
-She is also the Immediate Past President of the Board of Directors of the Women’s Housing Coalition, an organization committed to breaking the cycle of homelessness by supporting families and individuals with permanent and affordable, service-enriched housing.
-An active member of Alpha Kappa Alpha Sorority, Incorporated for over 20 years, Kara serves as the Parliamentarian, Assistant Recording Secretary, and Connection & Social Action Committee Chairman of the Psi Phi Omega Chapter (East Baltimore).
-She is also the Board Secretary of Companions and Animals for Reform and Equity (CARE).
+She is also a Past President of the Board of Directors of the Women’s Housing Coalition, an organization committed to breaking the cycle of homelessness by supporting families and individuals with permanent and affordable, service-enriched housing.
+An active member of Alpha Kappa Alpha Sorority, Incorporated for over 20 years, Kara serves as the Parliamentarian and Connection & Social Action Committee Chairman of the Psi Phi Omega Chapter (East Baltimore).
+She is also the Board Secretary of Companions and Animals for Reform and Equity (CARE) and proud member of the Baltimore (MD) Chapter of The Links, Incorporated.

 A Prince George’s County, MD native, Kara lives in Towson and enjoys spending time with her rescue dog.